auyer/rcpassos.me/posts/linux-kernel-build-environment/index.md

 If you want the libvirtd service to start automatically at boot, you can use the `enable` command too.
 It is not something I do, because I can always start it manually when I need it.
-This way I dont incur the risk of having VMs running when I dont need them.
+This way I don't incur the risk of having VMs running when I don't need them.

 ```bash
 sudo systemctl enable libvirtd # optional